Initial Response Service – South of Tyne – CNTW120

 The Initial Response Service supports people to access the right to help to resolve their current difficulties.
 They provide practical advice, emotional support from qualified nursing staff and when appropriate, routing to the right service.

-The teams are made up of the clinical leads, qualified mental health clinicians and experienced support staff.
-The teams are also supported by clinicians from specialist areas of care such as:
+The team is made up of the clinical leads, qualified mental health clinicians and experienced support staff.
+The team is also supported by clinicians from specialist areas of care such as:

 • Children’s and Young People’s Mental Health Services